Legal Services – Probate Charges

 Grant Only Applications

 In very straightforward cases, we are able to arrange a fixed fee Grant only service.
-We will not obtain the valuations, but will complete HMRC’s IHT205 form, submit the probate application and obtain the Grant.
-Our costs would be £950.00 plus VAT and disbursements.
+We will not obtain the valuations, but will submit the probate application and obtain the Grant.
+Our costs would be £1,200.00 plus VAT and disbursements.

 Disbursements are costs related to your case that are payable by us to third parties.
 These need to be added to our own stated charges plus VAT – see above.
 The usual disbursements that will apply are as follows:

-- Bankruptcy only land charges department searches – £2.00 per beneficiary, £4.00 per Executor.
+- Bankruptcy only land charges department searches – £2.00 per beneficiary, £4.00 per Executor and beneficiary.

-- Statutory Notice fees recommended to protect Executors against unexpected claims from unknown creditors – currently £104.52 for the London Gazette and between £180 and £200 for the local newspaper.
+- Statutory Notice fees recommended to protect Executors against unexpected claims from unknown creditors – fees vary.

 How Long Will My Probate Case Take?

-On average, estates that fall within the straightforward range described above are dealt with within 6 months.
-Typically, obtaining a Grant of Probate in such cases takes 3 months.
+On average, estates that fall within the straightforward range described above are dealt with within 6-12 months.
+Typically, obtaining a Grant of Probate in such cases takes 6 months, although this can take longer where Inheritance Tax is payable, due to current delays with HMRC and the Probate Registry.
 Collecting assets then follows, which can take between 4 to 6 weeks.
 Once this has been done we or you can distribute the assets, which normally takes 2 to 4 weeks.
 However, this range is merely an indication, and we will try to discuss a more specific time estimate relating to your case with you from the outset and ongoing.
 In particular, where the administration includes the sale of a property, the timescale will be dependent on the sale.

 Cases which do not fall into the straightforward range described above may take longer to deal with.